OpenNebula/one/README.md

-        new_xmlrpc  yes if you have an xmlrpc-c version >= 1.31 sunstone    yes if you want to build sunstone minified files systemd     yes if you want to build systemd support
+        new_xmlrpc  yes if you have an xmlrpc-c version >= 1.31 sunstone    yes if you want to build sunstone minified files systemd     yes if you want to build systemd support svncterm    no if you want to skip building vnc support for LXD drivers

 ### Installation